pedasmith/ParseNetshModeBss/NetshG/Assets/Help/Netshg_help.md

 ## Where is the data from?
 The NetshG program gets its information by running the Netsh and similar commands.
 It's not a re-implementation of NETSH at all.

-## MAKING A RELEASE:
-Bump the version, build as release, update Github.

-To bump the version, you must set the VersionPrefix in the NetshG project file AND the Version in the NetshG-Setup project properties (this also changes the ProductCode).

-The final "standalone" .MSI file that's generated in the NetshG\bin\Publish-Setup should then be added as a new release in the Github directory.
-The two "Publish" items in the NETSHG project are useless, BTW.